 Air France has naturally chosen the Galeries Lafayette, a temple of fashion in the heart of Paris, to showcase this original dress collection as part of its anniversary celebrations.

-From 28th September to 10th October 2023, it retraced its legendary history and high-flying elegance in an aim to go forward and embrace the future in the 12 windows of the famous store.
-The dresses were displayed among a selection of some of the finest vintage Air France memorabilia and the best of the airline's current offer, to highlight 90 years of in-flight comfort, legendary aircraft, designer uniforms, in-flight dining and design.
+From 28th September to 10th October 2023, it will be retracing its legendary history and high-flying elegance in an aim to go forward and embrace the future in the 12 windows of the famous store.
+The dresses are displayed among a selection of some of the finest vintage Air France paraphernalia and the best of the airline's current offer, to highlight 90 years of in-flight comfort, legendary aircraft, designer uniforms, in-flight dining and design.

-In the heart of Paris, Air France made an innovative choice for showcasing its heritage in a way that was freely and easily accessible to all French and international visitors.
-Visitors were able to relive their fondest memories of travelling with Air France or become part of the legend for the first time.
+In the heart of Paris, Air France has made an innovative choice for showcasing its heritage in a way that is freely and easily accessible to all French and international visitors.
+Visitors will be able to relive their fondest memories of travelling with Air France or become part of the legend for the first time.